Harsha-1998-bca/CODSOFT/README.md

-Calculator Web Application
+##Calculator Web Application
 This project is a Calculator Web Application developed using HTML5, CSS3, and JavaScript to perform basic arithmetic operations in a simple and user-friendly interface.
 The main purpose of this project is to demonstrate frontend development skills by creating an interactive calculator that handles user input dynamically and displays accurate results efficiently.

-🎯 Objective
+ --Objective
-The objective of this project is to:
+1.The objective of this project is to:
-Build a responsive and interactive calculator web application Demonstrate JavaScript event handling and DOM manipulation Perform arithmetic operations like addition, subtraction, multiplication, division, and percentage Provide clear (AC) and delete (DEL) functionality for better user experience Improve user interface design using modern CSS styling techniques
+2.Build a responsive and interactive calculator web application 3.Demonstrate JavaScript event handling and DOM manipulation 4.Perform arithmetic operations like addition, subtraction, multiplication, division, and percentage 5.Provide clear (AC) and delete (DEL) functionality for better user experience 6.Improve user interface design using modern CSS styling techniques

-🛠 Technologies Used
+--Technologies Used
 HTML5 – For structuring the calculator layout
 CSS3 – For styling buttons, display screen, and layout design JavaScript – For implementing calculator logic and functionality

-⭐ Features of the Project
+---Features of the Project
 1. Display Screen
 Shows user input and calculated results clearly
 2. Arithmetic Operations